If you haven't read the earlier sections,

-On the one hand it is good to realise that the knowledge aspect of inanimate matter is not as small as it may appear at first sight.
+It is good to realise that the knowledge aspect of inanimate matter is not as small as it may appear at first sight.
 Since matter makes no mistakes, every part of it needs to have the know-how required to act perfectly according to the laws that guide its movement.
 As the laws of physics are supposed to be interrelated and derivable from each other, this may well mean that in some extremely involved way, matter has to know all the laws that the science of physics tries to discover.
 What is more, as matter’s movements are influenced, to whatever small degree, by everything else that occurs in the universe, each part has to be perfectly aware, in however minute a measure and implicit a manner, of everything that has any bearing on it.
 Together this amounts to a special kind of subconscient omniscience which in a fully automatic fashion self-limits itself to the very simple set of dumb but perfect actions that are proper to each portion of reality however small.
-On the other hand, it may also be clear that the kind of sensorial awareness of the physical world which is so typical for our human kind, can indeed, as the neurologists never tire of pointing out, under normal circumstances not exists without a healthy nervous system of the kind we humans typically have.